-As of March 31, 2022, the Company had not commenced any operations.
-All activity through March 31, 2022 relates to the Company's identifying a target company for a business combination, and activities in connection with the proposed business combination with ZeroFox, Inc. ("ZeroFox") and ID Experts Holdings, Inc. ("IDX" and, together with ZeroFox, the "Target Companies") (the "Business Combination").
+As of June 30, 2022, the Company had not commenced any operations.
+All activity through June 30, 2022 relates to the Company's identifying a target company for a business combination, and activities in connection with the proposed business combination with ZeroFox, Inc. ("ZeroFox") and ID Experts Holdings, Inc. ("IDX" and, together with ZeroFox, the "Target Companies") (the "Business Combination").
 The Company will not generate any operating revenues until after the completion of the Business Combination or, if the Business Combination is not consummated, an alternative business combination, at the earliest.
-The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
+The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.

 The registration statement for the Company's Initial Public Offering was declared effective on November 18, 2020.
 On November 23, 2020, the Company consummated the Initial Public Offering of 15,000,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units sold, the "Public Shares") at \$10.00 per Unit, generating gross proceeds of \$150,000,000 which is described in Note 3.
+Upon the consummation of the Initial Public Offering, the Company's securities were listed on the New York Stock Exchange ("NYSE").
+On June 7, 2022, the Company issued a press release and filed a current report on Form 8-K announcing its voluntary transfer of its securities from NYSE to NYSE American LLC.
+On June 10, 2022, the transfer of the securities became effective.